vtrnnhlinh/vtrnnhlinh.github.io/_drafts/graphrag-theory-and-practice.md

 ## ramblin' ramblin'

 In my mindset, RAG has 3 steps: prepare the database, retrieve the data and reasoning with the data.
 This post only shares 2 first step, as the last step maybe involves other's work.
-I will talk vaguely about it in the [retrievin' the graph](#retrievin' the graph)
+I will talk vaguely about last one in the **retrievin' the graph** section.

 ### shapin' the graph